PULdischo/dsf-fall-2025/content/sessions/week-1.md

 - *tabular*: Tabular data is probably what you are most comfortable with.
 If you have ever worked with a spreadsheet, you have worked with tabular data.
 - *key-value*: Linked data items that establish constants (the key) and variables (the value).
-- *tree-like*: Nested data that branches out from nodes to maintain hierarchal relationships of data.
+- *tree-like*: Nested data that branches out from nodes to maintain hierarchical relationships of data.
 Think of how a family tree begins and then branches out each generation.

 We will also work with a number of file types: